-A brief history of the David Gareji Monastery
+A Brief History of the David Gareji Monastery

 Back in the 6th Century AD, monk David, one of the thirteen Assyrian fathers, settled in the natural cave of the Gareji desert.
-So he found the first monastery known today under the name David’s Larva.
+So he founded the first monastery known today under the name David’s Larva.
 In the same century, David’s disciples and followers Dodo and Lukiane also erected two more cloisters: Dodo’s Rka and the Monastery of John the Baptist – named Natlismtsemeli.

 David Gareji Monastery reached its peak of success during the Golden Age of Georgia, in the 12th-13th century.
 At that time a lot of new monasteries were built.
 Therefore Gareji art school was one of the most significant educational centers in medieval Georgia.

-Today the site represents an ideal place to observe semi-desert landscape, explore jeep safari nature, enjoy birdwatching, easy trekking, and pilgrims.
+Today the site represents an ideal place to observe the semi-desert landscape, explore jeep safari nature, enjoy birdwatching, easy trekking, and pilgrims.

 On November 7, 2006, by the decree of the President of Georgia, it was awarded the category of a real cultural monument of national importance.